The Digital Nomad Visa: The Truth Behind What it Takes To Work Remotely in Europe

 - Adventure Travel in Costa Rica

-Thanks for reading, Buona fortuna, and more to come about our move to Italy!
+Thanks for reading, Buona fortuna, and more to come about our Italian visa application!

 -Meredith Caccese McConvill, Top Rope Media